NVIDIA/cloud-native-docs/container-toolkit/nvidia-containerd.rst

     $ sudo mkdir -p /etc/containerd \
         && sudo containerd config default | sudo tee /etc/containerd/config.toml

-For using the NVIDIA runtime, additional configuration is required.
-The following options should be added to configure ``nvidia`` as a runtime and use ``systemd`` as the cgroup driver.
+To make use of the NVIDIA Container Runtime, additional configuration is required.
+The following options should be added to configure
+``nvidia`` as a runtime and use ``systemd`` as the cgroup driver.
 A patch is provided below:

 .. code-block:: console